grinsted/wavelet-coherence/docs/_posts/faq.md

 How do I know whether AR1 noise is an appropriate null hypothesis to test against?
 ----------------------------------------------------------

-It is usually an appropriate null hypothesis if the theoretical AR1 spectrum is �a good model� for the power decay in the observed spectrum.
+It is usually an appropriate null hypothesis if the theoretical AR1 spectrum is  degreesa good model degrees for the power decay in the observed spectrum.
 I recommend to simply visually compare the two power spectra:

 ```matlab
 X=rednoise(200,.8);